koulakis/banana-collector-deep-reinforcement-learning/README.md

 pip install .
 ```
 - Create a directory called `udacity_custom_unity_agent` under the root of the project and download and extract there
   the environment compatible with your architecture.
-You can find the (download links here)[https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation#getting-started].
+You can find the [download links here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation#getting-started).
 - Install a version of pytorch compatible with your architecture.
 The version used to develop the project was 1.5.0.
 e.g. `pip install pytorch==1.5.0`